Harika-SVL/Jenkins/notes.md

   ### Jenkins TERMS :

-* JENKINS_HOME: Jenkins home is a folder where jenkins stores all of it's configuration.
+* JENKINS_HOME : Jenkins home is a folder where jenkins stores all of it's configuration.
 In the above case the workspace is `/var/lib/jenkins`.
 If you want to change the workspace deal with `JENKINS_HOME`

 ![Alt text](shots/28.PNG)

 * Backup for Jenkins is backup of Workspace (/var/lib/jenkins)

-* PROJECT: This contains the activity that needs to be performed on triggers
+* PROJECT : This contains the activity that needs to be performed on triggers
     * This project is stored as xml file in workspace
     * Types of projects :
       * Freestyle project: This is UI based configuration
       * Pipeline: This is instructions expressed in some code format (pipeline as a code)

-* BUILD: This represents the execution of project.
+* BUILD : This represents the execution of project.
 Every build for a project has a running number called as Build_id

-* NODE: This represents the machine on which build can be executed.
+* NODE : This represents the machine on which build can be executed.
 Each Node can be configured to handle multiple builds by executors(no.of parallel working projects)

 ### Managing DIFFERENT VERSIONS of the tools using jenkins